afosto/postnl-ecs/README.md

 # PostNL ECS

 Use this client to convieniently interact with PostNL ECS .
-This PHP package was developed by Afosto to make a reliable connection between Afosto (Retail Software) and PostNL ECS and provides all the basic functionality.
+This PHP package was developed by Afosto to make a reliable connection between Afosto (Retail Software) and PostNL ECS and provides the following functionality:

+- send product information to ECS
+- send order information to ECS
+- receive stock information (mutations or full list)
+- receive shipment updates (track&trace codes)

 ## Getting Started